Hendy/umbraco-look/README.md

 	{
 		TextQuery = new TextQuery() {
 			SearchText = "blah",
-			HighlightFragments = 1 // specify that highlight text containing the search term once should be returned, HighlightSeparator = " ... "
+			HighlightFragments = 1 // highlight text containing the search term once should be returned HighlightSeparator = " ... "
 		},